|

 slice of toast.
 Marmalade was one of the things HE loved about Earth.

-He wondered how his society ever managed without it.
-Especially the extra
+He wondered how his society ever managed without it, especially the extra

 tangy sort with big pieces of peel.
 He would even go so far as to say

-his planet was socially stunted because it didn't have marmalade.
-But
+his planet was socially stunted because it didn’t have marmalade.

-"Ok," he said as he dematerialised
+“Ok,” he said as he dematerialised the TARDIS and set their

 "Sure," she said.
 "Meet you in there."

-The workout didn't go as well as it should.
-Granted they hadn't done any
+The workout didn’t go as well as it should.
+Granted they hadn’t

-missing.
+to be missing.

 Then he aimed a fairly basic Gung Fu punch at her face, one she ought

 to have blocked easily.
-She didn't and he connected hard.
-He felt dreadful
+She didn’t and he connected hard.
+He felt

-even planted a few on him from time to time.
+and had even planted a few on him from time to time.

-"Come on," he said, taking her by the hand to the console room
+“Come on,” he said, taking her by the hand to the console

-where he set the sonic screwdriver to its basic medical repair function
+room where he set the sonic screwdriver to its basic medical repair function

 that eased minor bruises and cuts instantly.
 "Feel better?"